winirarrazaval/hotel/README.md

 ### Error Handling

-- Your code should raise an error when an invalid date range is provided
+- Your code should raise an error (StandardError) when an invalid date range is provided

 ### Hints